bakalover/raft/README.md

 - `PG_PASS`
 - `PG_DB`
 - `PG_PORT`
 2) `go run main.go <id> <ids>` inside node/cmd directory.
-Id stands for current node id, so it should be unique.
+    - Id stands for current node id, so it should be unique.
 Ids stand for node number in whole cluster, this number should be equal in all node's setups.
-IDS SHOULD BE ODD!!!
+    - Ids should be odd.
+Why?
+Consider case when we have just 2 nodes.
+    Each voted for another and both think it is a Leader (Pure brain split, I've observed 2 nodes sending heartbeats and accepting it from each other).
+    We cannot make Quorum = 2 (because candidate is not set votedFor for itself).
+    Maybe force turning to Follower inside HeartBeat RPC?
+It might work, but unstable and I am not sure, because it can lead to extra election iterations.
+    This problem is the same for each even n.
 ### Reference
 - [Raft](https://raft.github.io/raft.pdf)